Leave a comment

 He hopped onto Barker’s back, and told him to run to the palace kitchen.
-He was a bit nervous, because really he was a rather frightened of Barker, but he held on tight, and closed his eyes, and in a minute they were in the kitchens.
+He was a bit nervous, because really he was rather frightened of Barker, but he held on tight, and closed his eyes, and in a minute they were in the kitchens.

-Now Bertie knew where the cook kept the special supply of eggs for the King, Bertie’s father, because sometimes, when Bertie was a prince, he used sneak into the kitchen and borrow one…although he never actually gave it back, on account of having eaten it.
+Now Bertie knew where the cook kept the special supply of eggs for the king, Bertie’s father, because sometimes, when Bertie was a prince, he used sneak into the kitchen and borrow one – although he never actually gave it back, on account of having eaten it.

 He got Barker to pick up the bag of eggs in his mouth, and then they ran back to the vegetable patch.
 By the time they returned, all the children were crying, and even the lovely Princess Beatrice had tears in her gorgeous green eyes.
-Just then, Barker said “Woof Woof” because he was a rather silly dog, and that was what he always said when he saw somebody.
+Just then, Barker said, “Woof woof,” because he was a rather silly dog, and that was what he always said when he saw somebody.
 As he opened his mouth, the bag fell down, and the eggs rolled out onto the ground.

 “Found one,” shouted one of the children.

-And in the next few moments, each of the children had found an egg.
+“Found one,” shouted another.
+In the next few moments, each of the children had found an egg.

 The children cheered and Barker pranced around and woofed excitedly.
 The lovely Princess Beatrice just happened to have some special doggy treats in her handbag, and she gave him a handful, which he licked up in no time.